Harris County Juvenile Lawyer

 In Texas, children can be sent to prison for up to 40 years by the juvenile courts.
 They can also be subjected to mandatory sex offender registration.
 Juveniles can also be certified to stand trial as adults, making them eligible for the full range of criminal penalties (except capital punishment).

 Devoted to Helping Children Get Help and Support

-He is one of only a few attorneys in the State of Texas to be Board Certified in all Family Code Specialization areas.
+He is the only attorney in the State of Texas to be Board Certified in all three Family Code Specialization areas.
 Bill has been active in the Juvenile Bar since 1983 at both the trial and appellate levels and has handled cases ranging from misdemeanor theft to capital murder.
 The juvenile law consists of a unique blend of civil, criminal, and constitutional law that affects children from 10 – 17 years of age.
 Once a child has been adjudicated for conduct committed prior to his/her 19th birthday, juvenile court jurisdiction may extend to age 19.
 When adults (anyone above age 17 at the time of the offense) are charged with a crime they face guilt or innocence and punishment stages of their proceedings.
 Juveniles face proceedings which determine whether the child might be adjudicated to have engaged in delinquent conduct and what disposition, if any, should be made in their case.